ylhyra/ylhyra_content/not_data/content/explanations/Adverbs/Prepositions.md

 _Með_ is very difficult for students:

 * The [[accusative]] {{þf}} implies that you are holding something or carrying something as if it were an object.
-It can be used to say that you are with a person only if that person does not have agency (cannot make their own decisions, for example if they are young children, if they are inconscious, or if you're taking someone on a surprise trip).
+It can be used to say that you are with a person only if that person does not have agency (cannot make their own decisions, for example if they are young children, if they are unconscious, or if you're taking someone on a surprise trip).
 * The [[dative]] {{þgf}} implies either:
 ** That you are hanging out with some person who has agency (they can make their own decisions).
 ** That you are using some object as a tool for some purpose.